4 August 2023

-Course leader/lecturer: Stavroula Fylachtou, MSc in Art Psychotherapy, BA Hons in Fine Art Sculpture.
-She completed her MSc at Queen Margaret University in Edinburgh, Scotland.
-Stavroula has worked with people with autism, epilepsy, Down syndrome, and sev
+The course is led by Stavroula Fylachtou who has completed her MSc in Art Psychotherapy at Queen Margaret University in Edinburgh, Scotland.
+Stavroula has worked with people with autism, epilepsy, Down syndrome, and severe mental health problems.